U.S. Created 661,000 Jobs in September, Unemployment Falls to 7.9%

 There was a huge decline in education employment and government jobs.
 Government employment declined by 216,000 in September.
 Employment in local government education fell by 231,000 and state government education fell by 49,000.
 A decrease of 34,000 in federal government was driven by a decline in the number of temporary Census 2020 workers.

-Manufacturing added 66,000 jobs over the month, the fifth straight monthly gain and a respectable showing for this sector.
+Manufacturing added 66,000 jobs over the month, the fifth straight monthly gain.
+That is a more than a respectable showing for this sector and well above forecasts for a gain of 33,000.
 Durable goods accounted for about two-thirds of the gain, led by motor vehicles and parts and machinery.
 Despite gains over the past 5 months, employment in manufacturing is 647,000 below February’s level.

 In another positive sign for the economy, the average workweek for all employees on private nonfarm payrolls rose by 0.1 hour to 34.7 hours in September.
 In manufacturing, the workweek rose by 0.2 hour to 40.2 hours, and overtime decreased by 0.1 hour to 2.9 hours.
 The average workweek for production and nonsupervisory employees on private nonfarm payrolls rose by 0.1 hour to 34.1 hours.